willychang21/alpha_quant/backend/README.md

 ### 1.1 Overview

 The DCA Quant Backend is a **three-tier quantitative trading engine** designed for systematic equity selection, portfolio construction, and risk-aware execution.
-The system has evolved through three maturity tiers:
+The system has evolved through multiple maturity tiers:

 | Tier | Focus | Key Capabilities |
 |------|-------|------------------|